At Puzzuzu, we've recreated the Classic Sliding Tile puzzle, the iconic tile puzzle that has challenged solvers since the 1870s.

 This comprehensive solving guide provides visual examples of each step with detailed graphics.

-Before starting, you can determine if your puzzle is solvable: count the number of "inversions" (pairs of tiles that are out of order when read left-to-right, top-to-bottom).
+Before starting, you can determine whether a puzzle is solvable by counting "inversions," or pairs of tiles that appear out of order when read left to right, top to bottom.
 For a 4×4 puzzle with the empty space in the bottom-right corner, the puzzle is solvable only if this count is even.
-Don't worry, Puzzuzu always gives you solvable puzzles. 😉
+Puzzuzu always gives you solvable puzzles, so this is more useful as puzzle theory than as something you need during play.

-Try implementing these techniques with our Classic Sliding Tile Puzzle, where you can practice the layer-by-layer method and corner techniques in a digital environment.
-If you're feeling confident move on to the Orthogonal Slide Puzzles for a different kind of challenge.
+Try these techniques with our Classic Sliding Tile Puzzle, where you can practice the layer-by-layer method and corner work in a digital environment.
+If you want a different kind of challenge after that, move on to the Orthogonal Slide Puzzles.

 For those wanting to explore more about the 15-puzzle and sliding tile puzzles: